Getting to know

 about group cycling

 Working out, commuting to work or cruising around town are the activities you can do when cycling a bike on your own.
-However, other aspects such as socialising, making new friends or discovering new routes are the things you will be missing out on without joining a group cycling.
-Troy Kniveton, our International Account Manager at Reid International HQ in Bournemouth, England, who has recently started taking part in a local weekly group cycle.
+However, other aspects such as socialising or discovering new routes are the things you will be missing out without joining a group cycling.
+Troy Kniveton, our International Account Manager at Reid International HQ in Bournemouth, England, has recently started taking part in a local weekly group cycle.
 Let’s see what Troy has to say about not riding solo…

 How and when did you decide to join group cycling?

-My local bike shop and café run a weekly ride as well as a monthly ride which attracts a number of riders of all disciplines to go for a ride to a bakery for Pizza.
+My local bike shop and café run a weekly ride as well as a monthly ride.
+This activity attracts a number of riders of all disciplines to go for a ride to a bakery for Pizza.

 Do you need to be a member of a cycling club to ride in a cycling group?